cardstack/card-pay-protocol/README.md

 - registering a merchant
 - paying a merchant
 - transferring a prepaid card.
+- registering a new reward program
+- provisioning a prepaid card to a customer

 In the future prepaid cards will support actions that allow it to perform capabilities that will be expressed by rewards programs and the commerce protocol.